Warehousing: A Historical Lesson in Central Bank Independence

 Notes: Swap transactions between the Federal Reserve and the US Treasury.
 Last observation is December 1997.
 Source: Federal Reserve Bank of New York (various issues).

 After the British pound stabilized, warehousing operations went dormant for more than nine years.
-Then, in November 1978, the Carter administration undertook a massive program to stop the dollar from depreciating in the foreign-exchange market.
-The US Treasury and the Fed, a strong advocate of the project, would sell foreign exchange for dollars in the market.
-In addition, the Fed raised its warehousing authorization to $5 billion, sufficient to eventually provide the Treasury $4.2 billion for intervention by warehousing German marks and Swiss francs.
+Then, in November 1978, the Carter Administration and the Fed undertook a massive program to stop the dollar from depreciating in the foreign-exchange market.
+To acquire the necessary foreign exchange for a dollar defense, the Treasury drew on funds available through the International Monetary Fund and sold foreign-currency bonds.
+The Fed agreed to warehouse any proceeds from the bonds that the Treasury did not immediately need for intervention.
+The Fed raised its warehousing authorization to $5 billion, sufficient to eventually provide the Treasury $4.2 billion for intervention by warehousing German marks and Swiss francs.
 Similarly, between mid-1989 and early 1990, the Fed helped finance large, persistent ESF purchases of foreign exchange by raising the authorization for warehousing to $15 billion.
 This gave the ESF more than enough room to eventually obtain $9 billion by swapping German marks with the Fed.
 The Fed was now a major source of financing for the interventions, enabling the ESF, an arm of the Treasury subject to congressional appropriations, to avoid asking Congress for additional funds.

 A Road Less Traveled